prof-rossetti/flask-firebase-template-2022/README.md

 ## Deploying

-See the [Deployer's Guide](/DEPLOYING.md) for instructions on deploying to a production server hosted by Heroku.
+See the [Deployer's Guide](/RENDER.md) for instructions on deploying to a production server hosted by Render.